Joined: Apr 16, 2012

 Only appropriately-trained and licensed mental-health

-professionals can make a valid diagnosis of an ASD.
+professionals can make an official diagnosis of an ASD.

 Online tests can not provide an objective ASD diagnosis.